Second lady or gentleman: Spouse of the lieutenant governor

 At the state level, second lady or second gentleman is used to refer to the spouse of the lieutenant governor.
 In political fiction, novelist and journalist Jim Lehrer referred to Jackie, wife of fictional Lieutenant Governor "One-Eyed Mack", as the Second Lady of Oklahoma from the late 1980s.

 In 2020, Second Lady Giselle Fetterman told CNN that she prefers the titular acronym SLOP over the more "stuffy" title of Second Lady of Pennsylvania.
 Andrew Rosati of Bloomberg News said in 2022 that Fetterman, a former undocumented immigrant to the U.S. from Brazil, has "transformed the ceremonial role of Second Lady of Pennsylvania...into a megaphone for the marginalized".

 Other countries

 Spouse of the vice president

 In Brazil, the second lady (Segunda-dama do Brasil), is the wife of the vice president and resides with him at Jaburu's Palace.

-In Colombia, the second lady or second gentleman is the equivalent of the spouse or partner of the vice president of Colombia who, together with the vice president, resides in the Vice Presidential House.
+The role of the second lady or second gentlemen in Colombia is relatively recent.
+Traditionally, the wife of the Colombian vice president was expected to host and appear at social events.
+However, in practice, many have preferred to be semi public or sometimes private figures, fulfilling the role in a very limited way.
+Over the years, the role has gained more prominence in the media, but it remains considerably smaller compared to the role of the first lady.

 In Nigeria, former Second Lady Titi Abubakar, the wife of Vice President Atiku Abubakar (1999–2007), used her role to combat human trafficking.
 During her tenure, she founded WOTCLEF (Women Trafficking and Child Labour Eradication Foundation), and became the first civilian in Nigerian history to propose draft legislation.